Cochlear implants

 Image: Courtesy of Cochlear Europe

-The sound processor transmits the digitally-coded sound through the coil (B) to the implant (C) just under the skin.
+The sound processor (A) captures sound and turns it into digital code using a battery that powers the entire system.
+It transmits the digitally-coded sound through the coil (B) to the implant (C) just under the skin.

 The implant (D) converts the digitally-coded sound into electrical signals and sends them along the electrode array which is positioned in the cochlea (the inner ear) (D).

-All systems of this kind have the same broad characteristics and design principles and are all well engineered.
 Variations arise in styling, accessories and battery type.
 Particular differences exist in electrode design, MRI compatibility and speech processing strategies which encode the external sound frequency details into digital signals.

 Cochlear implant surgery

-During the operation the surgeon makes an incision behind the ear being treated in order to gain access into the middle ear and cochlea.
 The surrounding area behind the ear will be shaved to facilitate this and this will quickly regrow.
 The operation lasts about three hours and typically people spend one night in hospital.

-The operation is delicate and intricate rather than dangerous because no vital organs are disturbed.
 There are no serious attendant risks with this operation beyond those normally associated with major surgery.
-People are requested not to wash their hair for three weeks during this healing process but there are no other restrictions on normal activities.
+Implanted recipients are requested not to wash their hair for three weeks during this healing process but there are no other restrictions on normal activities.

 How a cochlear implant works video